alljoyn/location/interfaces/org.alljoyn.locationservices/Presence-v1.md

 |                       |                                             |
 |-----------------------|---------------------------------------------|

-This method returns a tracker.
+Request presence tracking based on the supplied filter This method returns a tracker.
 If a tracker exists that matches the filter it is returned, otherwise a new tracker object is created.